 Executive Meddling: Producer Harry Saltzman hired Jan Werich to play Blofeld without consulting director Lewis Gilbert or fellow producer Albert Broccoli, an example of the increasingly eccentric decisions that eventually helped force him off the series.

 The Other Marty: ...however, he wasn't the first person who attempted to do so.
-The original actor they cast was Jan Werich, who proved completely wrong for the role and so was replaced by Pleasence.
+The original actor they cast was Jan Werich, who proved completely wrong for the role for looking too grandfatherly◊ (being even compared with Santa Claus) and so was replaced by Pleasence.
 In the final cut, many of Blofeld's scenes prior to The Reveal still feature Werich, as only his hands and legs are visible, meaning that all they needed to do was have Pleasence overdub his dialogue.

 Mie Hama was having trouble learning English, while Akiko Wakabayashi had much progress.
 Since the former took this so seriously that she threatened to kill herself if fired (she was afraid of dishonoring her family), the producers just traded the roles between actresses, as Kissy appears much later in the story and has fewer lines.